csc2430-master/Lab2-Starter/README.md

 The program will build the database from the information in the file.
 Afterwards, it prints out how long this process takes.
 Your times will likely differ from the ones shown in the screenshots.

-To give you some idea of whether your database implementation is correct, the program alos prints summary information about the database.
+To give you some idea of whether your database implementation is correct, the program also prints summary information about the database.
 The information your implementation prints should match what you see.

 The program then enters a loop where the user is repeatedly prompted to enter a word.
 For each word the user entered, the program responds by printing its occurrence and average score.
 When a blank line is entered, the program terminates.